 - White blood cell count

-- Whether or not the person has had chemotherapy or radiation treatment in the past for another cancer
+- Whether the person had chemotherapy or radiation in the past to treat another cancer

-If you would like more details about these prognostic factors, please see the detailed American Cancer Society document, Leukemia: Acute Myeloid (Myelogenous) available through our toll-free number or on our website.
+If you would like more details about these prognostic factors, see Leukemia: Acute Myeloid (Myelogenous).